 When students complete the workshops, they have a firmer grasp of the process involved in expressing their ideas and experiences on paper. (one day to one week / 3rd grade and up)

 This residency teaches self-esteem and team work through theatre arts and physical comedy.
 Students learn warm-up exercises, and performance art skills such as: theatre, vocal techniques, comedy and mime.
-Basic theatre terms and history are introduced, as are tips for giving an outstanding performance whether onstage or delivering a book report. (one day to one week / adaptable for Preschool - Junior High)
+Basic theatre terms and history are introduced, as are tips for giving an outstanding performance whether onstage or delivering a book report. (one day to one week / Preschool - Junior High)

 American Sign Language